Wijnandvdm/nom-stats/README.md

 # to do:
 - Add steps to create a meal from the recipe on the recipe page
 - Add scoring system for a meal
-- Add the ability to add how many pieces go in instead of grams